ROUNDTABLE TRACKS SUBMISSION DETAILS

 Eligible proposal submissions

 New Views proposals are presentations, panel discussions, workshops, or symposia with a focus on case research.
+New View sessions are an appr0priate forum for discussion issues related to the administration of NACRA and the CRJ, and networking with affiliated organizations.
+A broad variety of topics are appropriate for New Views sessions including: writing cases, writing IMs, teaching with cases, reviewing cases, publishing cases, working with client organizations, strategies for securing client releases, using case research for theory building, testing and writing interdisciplinary cases, advances in case research methodologies, and qualitative analysis tools for case research.
 New View sessions are an appropriate forum for discussion issues related to the administration of NACRA and the CRJ, and networking with affiliated organizations.
-A broad variety of topics are appropriate for New Views sessions including: writing cases, writing IMs, teaching with cases, reviewing cases, publishing cases, working with client organizations, strategies for securing client releases, using case research for theory building, testing and writing interdisciplinary cases, advances in case research methodologies, and qualitative analysis tools for case research.

 Submission Instructions

 The Program Chair will select New Views sessions based on member interest in the topic and the needs of both new and experienced case researchers and teachers.
-Submit New Views Proposals to the Program Chair, Nicole M. Amos at namos@jwu.edu.
-The deadline is June 6, 2022.
+Submit New Views Proposals to the Program Chair, Melanie Reed at mreed@truca.
+The deadline is June 10, 2024.

 As the case method has evolved during the last few decades into short cases, video cases, graphic cases, live cases, and raw cases, apart from the traditional cases, so has the challenges for case authors, teachers, and researchers.
-These challenges may include struggles in understanding the socio-economic-political-cultural- geographical context of a case, good cases not reaching an audience due to language and contextual issues, cases with interdisciplinary potentials remain mapped to specific topics, learning outcomes, or fields.
-Further, cases not being accepted in high-quality journals or case journals being categorised in lower strata in Rankings and Indexing, reduce the chances of citations for case authors.
-Given the unending challenges, this track wishes to bring the stakeholders together to engage in research and constructive debate in identifying the crucial challenges and then leverage our collective experiences, experiential learnings, and even experiments to find answers to the opportunities and challenges.
-In this track, we invite articles that are grounded primarily on Reflexive Research, Problem-Solving Instrumentalist Research, Critical Theory, and Participatory Research.
+These challenges may include struggles in understanding the socio-economic-political-cultural-geographical context of a case, good cases not reaching an audience due to language and contextual issues, cases with interdisciplinary potentials remaining tightly mapped to specific topics, learning outcomes, or fields.
+Thus, there is opportunity for critical reflection on the practice of case teaching (learning).

 The submissions are invited in two clusters.